Cyclic Coordinate Dual Averaging with Extrapolation: Introduction

-Beyond the setting of smooth convex optimization, \citet{chow2017cyclic} has provided convergence results for a variant of CCM applied to unconstrained monotone variational inequality problems (VIPs), where the operator $\mF: \sR^d \to \sR^d$ is assumed to be cocoercive.
-Cocoercivity is a very strong assumption, which leads to an equivalence between solving the original VIP (equivalently, finding a zero of $\mF$, which is also known as the monotone inclusion problem) and finding a fixed point of a nonexpansive (1-Lipschitz) operator (see, e.g.,~\citet[Chapter~12]{facchinei2007finite}).
+Beyond the setting of smooth convex optimization, \cite{chow2017cyclic} has provided convergence results for a variant of CCM applied to unconstrained monotone variational inequality problems (VIPs), where the operator $\mF: \sR^d \to \sR^d$ is assumed to be cocoercive.
+Cocoercivity is a very strong assumption, which leads to an equivalence between solving the original VIP (equivalently, finding a zero of $\mF$, which is also known as the monotone inclusion problem) and finding a fixed point of a nonexpansive (1-Lipschitz) operator (see, e.g.,~\cite[Chapter~12]{facchinei2007finite}).
 This condition already fails to hold for bilinear matrix games, which is one of the most basic setups of min-max optimization.
-Moreover, the convergence rate of {$1/k^{1/4}$ for reducing $\|\mF(\vx)\|$} from~\citet{chow2017cyclic} is unsatisfying, as we expect faster convergence for this class of methods.

-As a result, the following problems have remained open: (i) It is not known whether the linear dimension dependence of CCM can be improved even for smooth convex optimization problems; and (ii) It is not known whether CCM can have convergence guarantees for general monotone VIPs.
-As monotone VIPs include convex minimization problems as a special case, in this paper, we address the two questions by studying a new CCM-type method for monotone VIPs with strong convergence guarantees.
+Finally, variance reduction strategies have been widely used to reduce the per-iteration cost of optimization methods in large-scale finite-sum settings. {Apart from \cite{hamedani2020stochastic} which provided a variance reduced scheme for the special subclass of alternating minimization methods (i.e., cyclic methods with two blocks), to the best of our knowledge, prior to our work there existed no variance reduced schemes with provable complexity guarantees for cyclic methods with an arbitrary number of blocks.}

+In summary, prior to this work, the following questions had remained open: \begin{enumerate} \item Is it possible to develop a {CCM} method that has a better dependence on the number of blocks{, even in the special case of smooth convex optimization}? \item Is it possible to obtain convergence guarantees for a CCM applied to the general class of variational inequality problems? \item Is it possible to further reduce per-iteration cost and improve {overall} complexity results using variance reduction? \end{enumerate}